 Have you looked at your tires recently and noticed what appear to be tiny spiderweb cracks along the sidewalls?
 They might even make it all the way to the tread.
 It’s possible that you’re experiencing tire dry rot.
 This can occur in cars that sit for a long time, and it results in your tires prematurely wearing out and needing replaced.

-Dry-rotted tires can be very dangers, and it’s important to keep an eye out for the signs of it, especially if you don’t drive your car very often.
+There are many dangers with dry-rotted tires, and it’s important to keep an eye out for the signs of it, especially if you don’t drive your car very often.
 Tire damage can put you in serious danger.
 Fred Beans helps drivers in Philadelphia, Doylestown, Flemington, and Mechanicsburg learn why tires dry rot and how to spot the signs before they end up with a blowout.

 The Signs of a Dry-Rot Tire

 Tires are made of rubber, a petroleum-based material that degrades naturally over a period of several years.
 Exactly how long it takes a tire to degrade depends on a number of factors: the climate, the humidity, the average temperature, how you store the vehicle, how often you drive it, and the air pressure in the tires.

 When experiencing dry rot, tire surfaces become dry and cracked, and very prone to breaking down.
 The signs of dry rot include surfaces that are hard and brittle, and the visual appearance of cracks in the sidewall.

 The most common cause of dry rot is, quite simply, not driving your car.
 Tires are designed to be run, and when they sit, the environmental conditions can cause them to dry out.
 Another common cause of rot is not keeping enough air pressure in your tires.
 When you run your car on tires with low pressure, it creates excessive wear that dries out the tire.
 Finally, storing the car in an area with excessive heat or constant sun exposure can result in tire dry rot.